retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

     - time to first occurrence (FO) of each event
     - steps to first occurrence (FO) of each event

-Detailed explanation of each metric you can find in the :py:meth:`api documentation<retentioneering.eventstream.eventstream.Eventstream.describe_events>`.
+You can find detailed explanations of each metric in :py:meth:`api documentation<retentioneering.eventstream.eventstream.Eventstream.describe_events>`.

 Default parameters are ``session_col='session_id'``, ``raw_events_only=False``.
-Thus we will get statistics for each event present in our data.
+With them, we will get statistics for each event present in our data.

-``session_col`` and ``raw_events_only`` parameters work right in the same way as in the :ref:`describe()<explain_describe_params>` method.
+``session_col`` and ``raw_events_only`` parameters work exactly the same way as in the :ref:`describe()<explain_describe_params>` method.

 .. code-block:: python